Song

 How much did I Have Nothing make in total?

-I Have Nothing does not have a public lifetime total, so this page stays focused on modeled annual earnings instead of claiming an audited career total.
+I Have Nothing does not have a public lifetime total, so the estimate stays focused on modeled annual earnings instead of claiming an audited career total.

 How much does I Have Nothing make per stream?